April 1, 2025, 9:00 PM (Eastern Standard Time)

 - Scholars working at universities in countries outside the United States.

 - Members from different backgrounds, cultures, and any aspects that make one unique.
 In China studies we seek balance in regard to national origin, educational background, and current university affiliation, as well as in disciplinary approaches, topics, and historical periods studied.
+We encourage engagement with the diaspora, as well as at-risk researchers.

 Application Guidelines